 Fixed Asset

-A long-term tangible asset used in business operations, such as buildings or machinery.
+A long-term tangible asset used in business operations, such as buildings, vehicles, or machinery.

 Why It Matters for Your Business

-Fixed assets often represent the largest investments on your balance sheet, so tracking them properly ensures accurate statements and maximizes depreciation tax deductions.
+Fixed assets often represent the largest investments on a small business's balance sheet.
+Tracking them properly ensures accurate financial statements, maximizes depreciation tax deductions, and prevents inflated book value from un-recorded disposals.

 Practical Tips